-The table below shows the number of shares owned by the selling stockholders based upon information they have provided to us as of December 19, 2003.
-These numbers do not reflect the impact of any adjustments or limitations described in the foregoing paragraphs.
+The table below sets forth the number of shares owned by the selling stockholders based upon information they have provided to us.
+These numbers do not reflect the impact of any adjustments or limitations described in the foregoing paragraph.
 We cannot estimate the number of shares the selling stockholders will hold after completion of this offering because they may sell all or a portion of the shares and there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
 We have assumed for purposes of this table that none of the shares offered by this prospectus will be held by the selling stockholders after the completion of this offering.